MihaMarkocic/cloudservices/AWS/load_balancer/README.md

         - Forwarding the incoming *HTTP* requests on port 80
         - Forwarding the incoming *HTTPS* requests on port 443
     3. Create 2 target groups *(HTTP and HTTPS)* to distribute the load between the targets
-    4. Create target group attachments to attach individual instance/node to the desired target group*.
+    4. Create target group attachments to attach individual instance/node to the desired target group**.
 In this example the instances are associated as follows:
-        - *webserver1* and *webserver2* are associated with *http target group*
+        - all 3 instances *(webserver1, webserver2, webserver3)* are associated with *http* and *https* target group

-        - all 3 instances *(webserver1, webserver2, webserver3)* are associated with *https target group*
+\*  *Ansible Playbook is run only once with the remote provisioner as there are all 3 webservers in the Inventory.
+This is done with the help of **aws_ec2** plugin*

-\* *The targets belonging to the same target group, to which requests are forwarded, have to run the same service*
+\** *The targets belonging to the same target group, to which requests are forwarded, have to run the same service*